-The impact management tests may be performed on samples kept at ambient temperature and humidity or conditioned hot, cold or wet.
+The impact management tests may be performed on samples kept at ambient temperature and humidity or conditioned hot, wet or cold-cycle environments.
 The sample shall not have been subjected to the shell penetration test beforehand.
 These tests involve a series of controlled impacts in which the helmet is positioned on a test head form.
 The helmeted head form is then dropped in guided falls onto specified test anvils.
 The impact site and the impact energy must meet certain requirements in order for the tests to be valid.